 If we’ve been in a job long enough, it can be such a comfort zone that it’s been a long time since we’ve done anything that stretched our limits.

 Instead of panicking and numbing out on distractions, or trying to force your way back into your comfort zone, consider riding out the ‘new zone’ energy.
 Try a hobby you haven’t before, like drawing or learning a language.
 Do something you know you will be bad at, like a dance class.

 The more we realise we can fail, and be bad at things, the more resilient we become.
 And the more we try new things, the braver we become and the more we learn about ourselves.
 All great things to foster when it comes to finding new work in the coming economic climate.

 And at the very least you will remind yourself that despite tough times, there is still so much to learn and experience and be here for.
 You’ve got this.
 Keep going.

 7. Recognise you are not alone.

 Really want unbiased support or just someone who gets how stressed you are right now?
-Our roster of top London therapists are available by Skype.
+Our roster of top London therapists are available by online.
 Or find an online talk therapist from across the UK on our booking platform.

 Have your own tip for our readers about handling being made redundant in a world in meltdown?
 Use the comment box below.